neondatabase/website/content/docs/manage/operations.md

 - `suspend_compute`: Suspends an endpoint compute resource

-## Viewing operations in the Neon Console
+## View operations in the Neon Console

 Project operations are displayed in the **Operations** widget on the Neon **Dashboard**.
 You can also view project operations in **Settings** > **Operations**.
 The **Operations** page provides more details than the **Dashboard** widget.